Donald Trump Lost Financial Records Appeal, Must Hand Over Documents, Court Rules

 In a blow to Donald Trump’s attempts at blocking the House of Representatives from getting copies of his financial records, the U.S. Court of Appeals for the D.C.
 Circuit on Friday issued a ruling that denied the president’s efforts to refuse the House’s subpoena, as reported by Politico.

 In the 2-1 ruling, posted to Politico, the appellate judges stated Trump had “no blanket immunity from Congressional subpoenas.”

-In their 66-page decision, Judge David Tatel, joined by Judge Patricia Millett, cited history going back to the founding of the U.S., writing that plenty of lawmakers have used subpoenas to gain information in investigations they were conducting, stating House committees have the authority to issue them.
+In their 66-page decision, Judge David Tatel, joined by Judge Patricia Millett, cited history going back to the founding of the U.S., writing that plenty of lawmakers have used subpoenas to gain information in investigations they were conducting.
+They stated that House committees have the authority to issue them.

 This case stemmed from a suit the president brought against House Democrats to prevent them from accessing his financial records.